- Check out latest online deals on holidays to Fuerteventura

 - Holiday prices from just £249 per person

 - £60pp deposits, free kids places + 22kg baggage allowance

 Below are the temperatures expected today at popular destinations in Fuerteventura.
 Select a destination to compare today's forecast with average weather conditions.

-The weather for Fuerteventura, represented by Puerto del Rosario, shows long term weather averages processed from data supplied by CRU (University of East Anglia) & today's weather forecast provided by MeteoBlue.
+The weather guide for Fuerteventura shows long term weather averages processed from data supplied by CRU (University of East Anglia) & today's weather forecast provided by MeteoBlue.
 Find out more about our data sources.

 Top 10 summer sun: Fuerteventura in May